DrNeonsy/SQL-Note-Collection/SQL/Table/Select.md

 ## Note

-Selecting a Table (using the asterisk) will return all of the tables data.
+Selecting a Table (using the asterisk) will return all of the Tables Data.
-The output will only show you the columns because we have no data at the moment.
+The output will only show you the Columns because we have no Data at the moment.

 ## Output